reload-kurt/tinhat/README.md

 # TinHat - the dumbest, little reactive library in < 3kb.

-Written mainly as a silly experiment to see if really need all that juicy reactivity that React brings with the overload of `node_modules`.
+Written mainly as a silly experiment to see if we really need all that juicy reactivity that React brings with the overload of `node_modules`.

 ## Usage